Property Taxes are due July 2, 2020.

 Property Tax Deferment Program

-B.C. municipalities will no longer be responsible for accepting deferment applications.
-However, municipalities will continue to handle Home Owner Grants and Utility payments.
+B.C. municipalities will no longer be responsible for accepting deferment applications or home owner grants.
+However, municipalities will continue to handle Utility payments.

 The property tax deferment program provides low-interest loans that allow qualifying B.C. homeowners to defer their property taxes until they sell or transfer ownership of their home.
 The taxes can be deferred for any year the homeowner lives in the home and meets the criteria for the program.
 The eligibility requirements for property tax deferment remain the same.